kaisenlinux/manpages-dev/category/Mount/mount.md

        -N, --namespace ns
               Perform the mount operation in the mount namespace specified by ns.  ns is either PID of process running in that namespace or special file representing that namespace.

-              mount(8) switches to the mount namespace when it reads /etc/fstab, writes /etc/mtab (or writes to /run/mount) and calls the mount(2) system call, otherwise it runs in the origi‐ nal mount namespace.
+              mount(8) switches to the mount namespace when it reads /etc/fstab, writes /etc/mtab (or writes to /run/mount) and calls the mount(2) system call, otherwise it runs  in  the original mount namespace.
 This means that the target namespace does not have to contain any libraries or other requirements necessary to execute the mount(2) call.

               See mount_namespaces(7) for more information.